By Staff writer

 CBRE added that based on recent construction updates, close to 15,000 new residential units could complete during the course of 2016, with the majority of these properties from secondary locations such as Dubailand, Dubai Silicon Oasis and Jumeirah Village.

-In terms of new supply from the more established sub-markets, Dubai Marina is likely to see the highest allocation, with around 8 percent of the total new units.For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+In terms of new supply from the more established sub-markets, Dubai Marina is likely to see the highest allocation, with around 8 percent of the total new units.real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.